Skip to main content

 You can easily edit targets set at any time from the Targets page.
 This article will take you through the steps.

-In order to edit targets one OneUp, by default, you need to be an Admin user.
+In order to edit targets one OneUp, by default, you must be an Admin user.

 Editing Targets